Using User-Generated Content In Affiliate Campaigns

-Why User-Generated Content Works So Well
+Why User-Generated Content Works So Well: The Power of Social Proof

 To understand the effectiveness of UGC in affiliate campaigns, we must first consider how buyers make decisions.
 In an era of information overload, skepticism is high.
 Consumers are increasingly wary of polished advertisements and professional endorsements.
 They want transparency, honest opinions, and proof that a product delivers on its promises.